Our Clients |

 The large bulk translation brokers that serve, for example, law firms in the US can resolve neither of the above-noted concerns.
 Firstly, almost none of them have any translators in their employ.
 This is widely known in the translation business, but apparently not widely realized by clients.
 Secondly, our experience is that brokers will indiscriminately and without notice to their customers send customer documents to places like China.

 But when you have documents that are important, from either a quality or security standpoint, please consider engaging with specialized Japanese-to-English translation providers that don’t promise everything but do deliver what they promise, which is almost always a better translation than can be purchased from a Japanese-to-English translator in China, and without the security concerns.
-Forget your friend Google; emailing the translation provider with a set of pointed questions is a much more useful approach in ascertaining their abilities or lack thereof.
+Emailing a translation provider with a set of pointed questions can be an effective way to ascertain their abilities or lack thereof.
+And while you are at it, ask to speak to a translator.